 “Prevention is my passion,” she said.
 “I also enjoy working with children who come from troubled families and providing them with a safe space.”

-Two of Giesler’s main goals upon arriving in Pocatello is meeting the social work needs of the Southeast Idaho community and receiving accreditation for the program.
+Two of Giesler’s main goals upon arriving in Pocatello are meeting the social work needs of the Southeast Idaho community and receiving accreditation for the program.

 “I want to meet the needs of our students and also our service providers,” she said.
 “If there are things that we need to prepare the students for, we will be addressing that.
 We want our students to graduate ready to meet the needs of people in Idaho.”

-Giesler grew up in Washington state and went to college in Tacoma, Wash., and has been to Idaho many times.
+Giesler grew up in Washington State and went to college in Tacoma, Washington, and has been to Idaho many times.
 She is looking forward to living in the mountains instead of the flatlands.